WyrmUK/Wyrm.Math/README.md

 #### Determinant
 V = |M|

-Calculates the determinant of a matrix using Gaussian Elimination to 14 decimal places.
+Calculates the determinant of a matrix using Gaussian Elimination.

 The matrix must be square.
 #### Rank